qiwi/stdstream-snapshot/README.md

 })
 ```

-[Jasmine](https://jasmine.github.io/) or similar with no built-it snapshot API.
+With [Jasmine](https://jasmine.github.io/) or another one test framework with no built-it snapshot API:
 ```javascript
 import {matchSnapshot} from 'stdstream-snapshot'